 The Benefits of Using Fruits & Veggies as Dog Treats

-The reason I stick to using my own fruits & veggies is because I can easily control the portion size.
-Besides Zukes I haven’t seen many dog training treats that come in a nice small size.
+The reason I love using fruits & veggies as treats for my dog is because I can easily control the portion size (making your own homemade dog treats is another great way to control portion size).
+Besides Zukes I haven’t seen many dog treats that come in a nice small size.
 Have you looked at the size of most dog treats lately?
 They’re huge.

 The other benefit of course is knowing exactly what my dog is consuming.
 I don’t have to worry about ingredients I’m not familiar with, nor the ones I can’t even begin to pronounce.
-Here’s a list of the 13 fruits and veggies I use for dog treats.
+Here’s a list of 20 fruits and veggies that are good for dogs.

 If my dog Laika had her way I’d be using carrots everyday – she absolutely loves them.
 They’re easy to clean, peel, and chop up so I’m also a big fan.
 If you don’t like chopping and peeling you can use baby carrots.
 Carrots are high in fiber, low in calories, a good source of beta carotene and vitamin A. Their extra crunchiness also makes them good for your dogs teeth.
 Carrots are pretty high in carbohydrates so use in moderation.